Roggen-Enterprises-Broadband/GPEN21AutoConfig/README.md

 To use the "GPEN21 Setup.exe" program.

 1. Create a folder that will act as the root directory for the program.
-	a.
-Place the "GPEN21 Setup.exe" file in the directory.
-		• This program will automatically switch its working directory to whever the executed file is located.
+   - Place the "GPEN21 Setup.exe" file in the directory.
+Note: This program will automatically switch its working directory to where ever the executed file is located.

-	b.
-Place the "GPEN21_Config.ps1" powershell script in the same directory.
+   - Place the "GPEN21_Config.ps1" powershell script in the same directory.
-	c.
-Place the "DEFAULT_CONFIG.swb" file in the same directory.
+   - Place the "DEFAULT_CONFIG.swb" file in the same directory.
-	d.
-Place the "curl.exe" file in the same directory.
+   - Place the "curl.exe" file in the same directory.
-	e.
-Place the "Connected.png" image in the same directory.
+   - Place the "Connected.png" image in the same directory.
-	f.
-Place the "Disconnected.png" image in the same directory.
+   - Place the "Disconnected.png" image in the same directory.

 2. Create a folder in the directory called "Firmware".
-	a.
-Place the swos-gpen21-[version].bin file in this folder.
+   - Place the swos-gpen21-[version].bin file in this folder.
-	b.
-You will need to modify the "GPEN21_Config.ps1" powershell script to upload the specific version you want to upload from this directory.
+   - You will need to modify the "GPEN21_Config.ps1" powershell script to upload the specific version you want to upload from this directory.

 3. Create a folder in the directory called "logs"
-	a. you do not need to put anything in this directory.
+   - Note: you do not need to put anything in this directory.
 The "GPEN21 Setup.exe" program will create the log by itself.